PrefectHQ/prefect/docs/guides/webhooks.md

 prefect cloud webhook ls

 ```

 </div>

-If you ever need to disable an existing webhook without deleting it, use `toggle`:
+If you need to disable an existing webhook without deleting it, use `toggle`:

 <div class="terminal">

 ```bash
 prefect cloud webhook toggle <webhook-id>
 Webhook is now disabled